-We have a particular component here which divides the tuning fraternity down the middle… some people believe a drain pipe exhaust system (3.5-4.5”) is the way to power nirvana, where as there is a camp that believes in a well made average size (2.5-3.0”) with flowing mandrel bends will be of more benefit… we tend to sit in that camp for a couple of reasons.
+We have a particular component here which divides the tuning fraternity down the middle, some people believe a drain pipe exhaust system (3.5-4.5”) is the way to power nirvana, where as there is a camp that believes in a well-made average size (2.5-3.0”) with flowing mandrel bends will be of more benefit, we tend to sit in the later camp for a couple of reasons.

 The engine/turbo combination on any vehicle was never designed to run with a 4” ‘drainpipe’ exhaust with one straight through box at the back.

-The other important fact is that the waste gate system (on integral waste gate units) are designed to have back pressure to equalise the gas pressure before & after the turbine… this differential can be so distorted by these exhausts that the waste gate can no longer control the boost which leads to boost spikes, boost creep and the worst effect can be over speed of the turbine rotor which will cause premature failure of the turbo.
+The other important factor is that the wastegate system (on integral wastegate units) are designed to have back pressure to equalise the gas pressure before & after the turbine, this differential can be so distorted by these exhausts that the waste gate can no longer control the boost which leads to boost spikes, boost creep and worst still, can cause an over speed of the turbine rotor which will cause premature failure of the turbo.

 This one is really an open field as far as the many different methods available.
-The best system is obviously integrated into the vehicle electronics and controlled via the mapping… then there are the less technical methods.
+The best system is obviously integrated into the vehicle electronics and controlled via the mapping.

-This would encompass the low end version of over adjustment of the wastegate actuator (to much pre-load) so much so the wastegate can no longer control the boost which leads to boost spikes, boost creep and the worst effect can be over speed of the turbine rotor which will cause premature failure of the turbo, drilling small holes in the actual waste gate actuator or sensing hose (yes it is true!) to bleed off pressure (actually wasting precious boost pressure) bleed valves (crude but better than drilling holes) which is at least adjustable, to various aftermarket electronic bolt kits.
+We’ve seen some bodge jobs over the years, a common one being the over-adjustment of the wastegate actuator (too much pre-load), so much so that the wastegate can no longer control the boost which leads to boost spikes, boost creep and worst of all, over speeding of the turbine rotor which will cause premature failure of the turbo.
+We’ve also seen the drilling small holes in the actual waste gate actuator or sensing hose to bleed off pressure (actually wasting precious boost pressure).

-The intercooler part of the system is probably the least important in the majority of applications unless you are running very high boost (1.4 bar and above) however, there are things to keep an eye out for, this is the pressure drop across the intercooler (pressure difference from the inlet to outlet side) and the charge air temperature difference again from the inlet to outlet.
+The intercooler part of the system is probably the least important in the majority of applications, unless you are running higher boost (1.4 bar and above), however, there are things to keep an eye out for, firstly pressure drop across the intercooler (pressure difference from the inlet to outlet side) and the charge air temperature difference again from the inlet to outlet.

-The figures for pressure drop should be no more than 1-3 psi if you have anymore than that there is a mismatch somewhere in the system, as for temperatures it is important to keep an eye on the temperature going in to the cooler (this will vary according to boost levels) but on the outlet is where it is critical and you should be aiming for a temp range of 30-40 degrees C… anymore than that and the intercooler isn’t doing the job.
+The figures for pressure drop should be no more than 1-3psi, if you have more than that, there is a mismatch somewhere in the system.
+As for temperatures, it is important to keep an eye on the temperature going in to the cooler (this will vary according to boost levels) but on the outlet is where it is critical, and you should be aiming for a temp range of 30-40 degrees C, any more than that and the intercooler isn’t doing its job properly.

-The mapping is really what is all about, get it wrong and at best you will have a real thirsty handful to drive and at worst a blown up melted engine!
-Get it right and difference can be amazing.... there are various methods employed to achieve the best map for the application...the best solution is a live map (all cars are different) on a rolling road with part load capability going down to a mass produced "chip" that is a fix all for all vehicles (not great).
+The mapping is really what it is all about, get it wrong and at best you will have a thirsty handful to drive, at worst, a destroyed and melted engine!
+Get it right and the difference can be amazing.
+There are various methods employed to achieve the best map for the application, the best solution is a live map (all cars are different) on a rolling road with part load capability, at the other end of the scale you have mass produced “tuning chips” that are a fix all for all vehicles (not great).

-There are some tuners who actually map on the road with wide band lambda sensors and associated test kit via a lap top...this is a great system as it involves real world driving and loads which a rolling road or engine dyno can some times lack, but it is a little risky as it's hard to concentrate on a map parameter when you are doing 150mph on the open road and if something goes wrong you can't just stop and turn off the engine!
+There are some tuners who actually map on the road with wide band lambda sensors and associated test kit via a laptop, this is a great system as it involves real world driving and loads which a rolling road or engine dyno can sometimes lack, but it is a little risky as it’s hard to concentrate on a map parameter when you are doing 150mph on the open road, plus if something goes wrong, you can’t just stop and turn off the engine!